Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ## How to contribute to OSM-Wikidata Map Framework

-Any suggestion to improve this documentation page is really appreciated, as it helps more newcomers to contribute to the map and more in general to the OSM and Wikidata projects.
+**Any suggestion to improve this documentation page is really appreciated**, as it helps more newcomers to contribute to the map and more in general to the OSM and Wikidata projects.
 You can edit it and open a merge request or you can [open a new issue](https://gitlab.com/openetymologymap/osm-wikidata-map-framework/-/issues/new) describing your suggestion.

 You can find below some information useful to contribute to the OSM-Wikidata Map Framework codebase.

 ### Helping with translation

-The translations for the title and description of the application is located in the `i18n_override` configuration.
+The translations for the title and description of the specific instance of OWMF is located in the `i18n_override` configuration.
 For example, the title and description of Open Etymology Map are located in the [`.env.example` file in its repository](https://gitlab.com/openetymologymap/open-etymology-map/-/blob/main/.env.example).

 All other translations are located in the [`public/locales/{LANGUAGE_CODE}/common.json`](public/locales/) files of the framework.
-In order to fix an error to an existing translation you simply need to edit the relevant file.
+**You translate can translate this Framework in new languages or fix an error to an existing translation [on Transifex](https://app.transifex.com/osm-wikidata-maps/osm-wikidata-map-framework/dashboard/)**.

-In order to create a new translation you can copy one of the existing language folders in [`public/locales`](public/locales/) to a new folder with the ISO 639-1 code of the new language you want to translate and then edit the new `common.json`.
+### Architecture info for contributors

-### Excluded elements
+#### Excluded elements

 OWMF makes the choice to remove extremely big elements when fetching from OpenStreetMap for two reasons: